Doing a Leeds: "Doing a Leeds"

 Ralf Rangnick, sporting director of German Bundesliga club RB Leipzig, compared the mismanagement of TSV 1860 Munich to that of Leeds United, drawing direct parallels between the ownership and resulting fan dissatisfaction at both clubs.
 The two clubs in fact met in a Champions League fixture in 2000, before both experiencing relegation from their respective top flight leagues in the following seasons.

-"Leeds Days"

-The commonly-used phrase in Korean "리즈시절" which literally translates as "Leeds Days" in English shares an origin with the concept of "doing a Leeds".
-It is used by Koreans to mean the prime of their lives, usually outside of a football context, and often by women referring to when they were younger and felt more attractive.
-This saying started to proliferate in online football fans forums centred on ex-Leeds striker Alan Smith as a comeback to Manchester United fans who did not think he was good enough.

 "Cruzeirar"

-In Brazilian football, "Cruzeirar" (Doing a Cruzeiro) has the same meaning of "doing a Leeds", but refers to the Cruzeiro's dramatic decline, from being national champions in 2013 and 2014 to barely escaping relegation to Série C in 2020, due to serious financial mismanagement issues.
+In Brazilian football, "Cruzeirar" (doing a Cruzeiro) has the same meaning of "doing a Leeds", but refers to Cruzeiro's dramatic decline, from two consecutive national titles in 2013 and 2014 to barely escaping relegation to Série C in 2020, due to serious financial mismanagement.